toa-io/toa/extensions/configuration/readme.md

 using [JSON Schema](https://json-schema.org) `object` type.

 > ![Warning](https://img.shields.io/badge/Warning-yellow)<br/>
-> By introducing non-backward compatible changes to a Configuration Schema the compatibility
+> By introducing non-backward compatible changes to a Configuration Schema, the compatibility
 > with existent contexts and deployment environments will be broken.
 That is, Configuration
 > Schema changes are subjects of component versioning.